The Vagus Nerve and Thyroid Function: What Your Doctor Isn't Telling You

 Vagal input to the thyroid gland influences:

-• Iodine uptake: Vagal signaling modulates sodium-iodide symporter activity
+• Iodine uptake: Vagal signaling modulates sodium-iodide symporter activity — the protein that pulls iodine into the thyroid cells.

 Low Vagal Tone and Thyroid Symptoms